Future-Power-Networks/Simplus-Grid-Tool/README.md

-# Power System Analysis Toolbox (Version: v2021-APR-20)
+# Power System Analysis Toolbox

-This is an old version of the toolbox, for getting the simulation results of 14-bus inverter-based power systems.
+This is an old version of the toolbox, for getting the simulation results of a 14-bus inverter-based power system.

-The matlab version should be 2020b.
+The version of the Matlab used is 2020b.

 Please run "InstallSimplexPS.m" first.